kjae0/NeRF-Zoo/README.md

 Pretrained weights will be provided soon!

-The main objective of this repository is easy-to-customize and extensibility.<br>
+The main objective of this repository is to make nerf easy-to-customize and extensible.<br>

 ## Structure
 You can easily customize ..... modifying engine and model....